ethereum/consensus-specs/specs/networking/p2p-interface.md

 ### Why are the topics strings and not hashes?

-Topics names have a hierarchical structure.
+Topic names have a hierarchical structure.
 In the future, gossipsub may support wildcard subscriptions (e.g. subscribe to all children topics under a root prefix) by way of prefix matching.
 Enforcing hashes for topic names would preclude us from leveraging such features going forward.

 No security or privacy guarantees are lost as a result of choosing plaintext topic names, since the domain is finite anyway, and calculating a digest's preimage would be trivial.